adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 })
 ```

-Finally, import the above created file inside the `providers/AppProvider.ts` file under the `ready` method.
+Finally, import the above-created file inside the `providers/AppProvider.ts` file under the `ready` method.

-The `ready` method runs after the AdonisJS HTTP server is ready and this is when we should establish the socketio connection as well.
+The `ready` method runs after the AdonisJS HTTP server is ready, and this is when we should establish the socketio connection.

 ```ts
 // title: providers/AppProvider.ts